danyaal/neural-network/README.md

 The neural network would recognize this image as a `smile`

 ## Usage
 If you want to run this yourself, you'll want to unzip `alphabet_readme_assets.zip` and `numbers_readme_assets.zip` before running the alphabet or number recognition code.
-Those files were too large for Github, so I had to compress them for 🙃.
+Those files were too large for Github, so I had to compress them 🙃.

 ## Learn more
 Check out [https://en.wikipedia.org/wiki/Artificial_neural_network](https://en.wikipedia.org/wiki/Artificial_neural_network) to learn more about them.